Table of Contents

 Today, oil-free compressors are becoming more common because they offer cost savings, have a minimal environmental impact and provide dependable performance.
 Learn more about how these machines work and how they can benefit your application.

 How Oil-Free Air Compressors Work

 Oil-free air compressors either have no mechanical contact inside the compression chamber or use alternate materials to protect the mechanism without lubrication.

 Most oil-free compressors utilize other materials like water or a Teflon coating to keep the mechanism running smoothly.
 Because the lubrication of bearings and gears is all external to the compression chamber, proper sealing prevents any oil from contaminating the compressed air.
 The result is a 100% oil-free air supply.
 Some oil-free designs have even removed metal-to-metal contact within the compression chamber, eliminating the need for oil-based and synthetic lubrication altogether.

 These purity and environmental benefits will often translate into other savings that may reduce your overall ownership costs.
-Here are a few of the things to consider if you’ve been wondering: “How do oil-free air compressors work?”
+Here are a few things to consider if you’re contemplating switching to an oil-free model:

 - There’s no need to collect or dispose of oil-ladened condensate.